-Fort Schuyler Glee Club gives concert . . .
-Mr. Erk encouraged frosh class to number 250 next year . . . construction of geodesic domes announced to accommodate the invasion . . .
-Stony Brook well on the way with 5 buildings going up . . . seniors busy with plans for next year . . . medical school, teaching, graduate work and industry many foresee another year at Oyster Bay humanities and social science majors find they will get a B.S. instead of a B.A. for this year exam schedule announced seniors have exams crammed into the first week without a breather....new well sunk beside Coe Hall to provide water for the school....stone of the University ring finally goes to a vote . . . faceted by a narrow margin controversy and petitions a new vote and the stone cut is optional . . . campaigning begins for next year . . . no candidates for some offices . . . several candidates unopposed . . . interest focused on contest for Moderator . . .
-Mel Reich accused of incompetence as Treasurer this year . . . returns with pamphlets criticizing his opponent the day before elections . . . heat in-. . . senior feelings about their four years and the countdown to commencement Carol Williamson elected Moderator; Pat Glenn, Barbara Englert and Connie McCormack become Polity officers . . . class officers also elected . . .
-State has its first crew win of the year as J. V. takes Clark Dad Vail not so successful news released that the Honor Society will not be established this year . . . seniors comment-"They did it to us again."
+Fort Schuyler Glee Club gives concert . . . .
+Mr. Erk encouraged . . . . frosh class to number 250 next year . . . . construction of geodesic domes announced to accommodate the invasion . . . .
+Stony Brook well on the way with 5 buildings going up . . . seniors busy with plans for next year . . . . medical school, teaching, graduate work and industry . . . . many foresee another year at Oyster Bay . . . . humanities and social science maiors find they will get a B.S. instead of a B.A. for this year .... exam schedule announced .... seniors have exams crammed into the first week without a breather....new well sunk beside Coe Hall to provide water for the school....stone of the University ring finally goes to a vote . . . faceted by a narrow margin . . . . controversy and petitions . . . . a new vote and the stone cut is optional . . . campaigning begins for next year . . . . no candidates for some offices . . . several candidates unopposed . . . interest focused on contest for Moderator . . . .
+Mel Reich accused of incompetence as Treasurer this year . . . returns with pamphlets criticizing his opponent the day before elections . . . . heat inthe campaign builds . . . .
+George May's "Sub-Deacons" appear on the bulletin board . . . senior feelings about their four years and the countdown to commencement . . .
+Carol Williamson elected Moderator: Pat Glenn, Barbara Englert and Connie McCormack become Polity officers elected . . .
+State has its first crew win of the year as J. V. takes Clark . . . .
+Dad Vail not so successful . . . . news released that the Honor Society will not be established this year . . . seniors com-ment-"They did it to us again."